 At the end of the day, your daughter — not you — chooses her husband.

 I’ve always told my daughters that I will walk them down the aisle and give them away to whomever they choose.
-They know that I’ll be honest about my concerns, and I hope they would accept my influence.
-But God has given them free will, and I would, and will, honor that.
+They know that I’ll be honest about my concerns, and I hope that they would accept my influence.
+But God has given them free will, and I will honor that.

-But Caleb did earn my blessing.
-And while I had a good feeling about my son-in-law long before I asked him these 12 questions, his answers confirmed what I saw in his and Taylor’s relationship.
+But Jordan did earn my blessing.
+And while I had a good feeling about my future son-in-law long before I asked him those 12 questions, they not only confirmed what I saw in their (his and Murphy’s) relationship, but they bolstered ours (his and mine), as well.

 Remember, you’re not looking for perfection in the answers to these 12 questions.
-But you do want to see a young man headed in the right direction.
-And asking these questions should actually have a positive impact on your relationship with your future son-in-law.
+But you should see a young man headed in the right direction.
+And asking these questions can have a positive impact on your relationship with your future son-in-law.
 We can talk about anything, they tell him.
 This leads to open communication and discipleship.

-Once your daughter, her mother and his parents have given their blessing, and you’ve worked through these 12 questions, if you have peace about giving your blessing, I encourage you to verbalize your affirmation or write your prospective son-in-law a letter.
-Here’s part of what I wrote to Caleb:
+Once your daughter, her mother and his parents have given their blessing, and you’ve worked through these 12 questions, if you have peace about giving your blessing, then I encourage you to verbalize your affirmation or write your future son-in-law a letter.
+Here’s part of what I wrote to Jordan:

-In you, I see a man who cherishes my daughter and recognizes her tremendous value.
-You see in her what I’ve treasured since the day she was placed into my arms.
+In you, I see a man that recognizes my daughter’s inestimable value.
+You see in Murphy what I’ve treasured since the day she was placed into my arms.

-In you, I see a man who will love my daughter unconditionally for a lifetime.
+In you, I see a man that will accept my daughter unconditionally and will love her for a lifetime.

-I’ve been thinking about you for 22 years.
-And I can truly say that you’ve exceeded every one of my expectations.
-Thank you for preparing yourself for the role of a lifetime — a husband.
+I’ve been thinking about you for 24 years.
+And I can truly say that you are everything that I want for my daughter.
+Thank you for preparing yourself for the role of a lifetime — Murphy’s husband.

-Today, I give you my blessing to ask Taylor for her hand in marriage.
-It’s an honor and privilege to welcome you into our family as my son.
+Today, I give you my blessing to ask Murphy for her hand in marriage.
+I welcome you into our family as my son.

 I still mean those words today.
-Caleb and Taylor’s relationship is strong.
+Their relationship is strong.
 My relationship with both of them is strong, too.
-And whenever they celebrate an anniversary, I get them something with a pearl in it.
+And, whenever they celebrate an anniversary, Erin and I will take them to Mary Murphy Steakhouse.

 Encourage your future son-in-law to get premarital education.
-Focus on the Family has a program called Ready To Wed.
+Focus on the Family has a program called Ready to Wed.
 We developed this for engaged couples to go through with a mentor couple.
-You can find more information on our Ready To Wed page.
+You can find more information at www.ReadyToWed.com.

 - Are you united spiritually?